Plan ahead for the next school year. Schedule your class today!

 What is Alcumus?

 Alcumus is our online learning system that delivers problems to students based on their performance on earlier problems.
-All of our Introduction-level math courses include assignments from Alcumus.
+All of our Introductory level math courses include assignments from Alcumus.

 Which courses are available in the self-paced format?

-We currently offer Prealgebra 1, Prealgebra 2, and Introduction to Algebra A as self-paced courses.
-For updates about future course offerings, you can join our mailing list.
+For self-paced courses, we currently offer: For updates about future course offerings, you can join our mailing list.

 How do self-paced classes work?